ifilipe/review-guidelines/README.md

 # review-guidelines

-Attempt at collecting universally applicable review practices to the benefit of product and engineering teams and communities.
+Attempt at collecting generic and universally applicable review practices and principles to the benefit of product and engineering teams and communities.

 ## What makes a good review?

-In most circumstances:
+In most circumstances, a good review contains some of the following qualities:
  - Timeliness
  - Conciseness
  - Constructiveness